Sleepytale Logo

-The Sakura Express 6 min 29 sec
+The Sakura Express

-6 min 29 sec
+7 min 27 sec

 In the heart of Tokyo, where the trains zoom faster than dragonflies over a pond, lived a small girl named Hana.

 Every morning she pressed her nose against the cool window of the Shinkansen line and watched the silver bullets glide in.
+Her breath fogged a circle on the glass.
+She always drew a star in it with her finger before it faded.

-The doors sighed open like secret breath.
+The doors sighed open.

 Hana's red shoes carried her aboard before her mind could ask questions.